GreptimeTeam/docs/docs/nightly/en/user-guide/ingest-data/for-iot/grpc-sdk/template.md

-GreptimeDB uses different client libraries for writing and querying data.
-You can choose the client library that best suits your needs.

-## Write data

-GreptimeDB provides an ingester library to help you write data.
+GreptimeDB provides an ingester libraries to help you write data.
 It utilizes the gRPC protocol, which supports schemaless writing and eliminates the need to create tables before writing data.
 For more information, refer to [Automatic Schema Generation](/user-guide/ingest-data/overview.md#automatic-schema-generation).

 {template ingester-lib-introduction%%}

-### Installation
+## Installation

 {template ingester-lib-installation%%}

-### Connect to database
+## Connect to database

 Username and password are always required to connect to GreptimeDB.
 For how to set authentication to GreptimeDB, see [Authentication](/user-guide/clients/authentication.md).